Last updated on May 21, 2025

 I’ve listed many examples above, but most of these indestructible lands benefit artifact decks.
 Leonin Elder, Underhanded Designs, and Dragonspark Reactor are cards that benefit from these artifact lands.

 Turning these indestructible lands into creatures can have major benefits.
-You can use cards from the Zendikon cycle like Nissa's Zendikon or other animate-land cards like Avalanche Caller and Genju of the Fens.
+You can use cards from the Zendikon cycle like Nissa's Zendikon or other animate-land cards like Genju of the Fens.

 These indestructible lands may not make a huge difference, but all lands can benefit landfall decks.
 They help support cards like Ob Nixilis, the Fallen, Scute Swarm, and of course Omnath, Locus of Creation.
-Also, support cards like Soul of Windgrace with your lands in your hand.
+Lands in hand also support cards like Soul of Windgrace.

-Here are a few commanders and planeswalkers I believe can benefit from these indestructible lands; Child of Alara, Wrenn and Seven, Tezzeret, Master of the Bridge, and Nissa of Shadowed Boughs.
+Here are a few commanders and planeswalkers I believe can benefit from these indestructible lands; Child of Alara, Wrenn and Seven, Tezzeret, Master of the Bridge, Nissa of Shadowed Boughs, and Wrenn and Realmbreaker.

 What Cards Make Lands Indestructible?